fabiangreffrath/woof/README.md

 ## General improvements

- * The code has been made 64-bit clean.
+ * The code has been made 64-bit compatible.
  * The code has been ported to SDL-2, the game scene is now rendered to screen using hardware acceleration (if available).
  * The build system has been ported to CMake (@AlexMax).
- * Fullscreen mode can be toggled in the General menu section or by pressing <kbd>Alt</kbd>+<kbd>Enter</kbd>, and it is saved in the config file.
+ * Fullscreen mode can be toggled in the General menu section or by pressing <kbd>Alt</kbd>+<kbd>Enter</kbd>, and it is now saved in the config file.
  * The complete SDL input and event handling system has been overhauled based on code from Chocolate Doom 3.0.
- * The search path for IWADs has been adapted to more modern requirements, taking the install locations for common download packages into account.
+ * The search path for IWADs has been adapted to modern requirements, taking the install locations for common download packages into account.
  * On non-Windows systems, volatile data such as config files and savegames are stored in a user writable directory.
- * On Windows systems, support has been added for dragging and dropping WAD and DEH files onto the executable.
+ * On Windows systems, support for dragging and dropping WAD and DEH files onto the executable has been added.
  * If the SDL2_Image library is found at runtime, screnshots may be saved in PNG format.
- * The sound system has been completely overhauled, letting SDL_Mixer do the actual sound mixing and getting rid of the fragile sound channel locking.
+ * The sound system has been completely overhauled, letting SDL_Mixer do the actual sound mixing and getting rid of the fragile sound channel locking mechanism.
  * The original Spectre/Invisibility fuzz effect has been brought back.
  * The flashing disk icon has been brought back.
  * Error messages now appear in a pop-up window.